1. Plan which law firms you want to meet

 Think about what you want from your training contract (or 'period of regognised training' as it is also now known) – do you want to work in the City on large transactions or with a smaller team where you have more contact with the client?
 Which areas of law are you interested in?
 Do you want to be part of a large intake of trainee solicitors or would you rather be part of a smaller group of new starters?
 Having considered these questions in advance will help to distinguish you from the crowd and show recruiters that you’ve taken the time – and initiative – to prepare.

-5. Speak to current trainee solicitors rather than heading for the freebies
+4. Speak to current trainee solicitors; don't dive in for the freebies

 A law fair may be your only chance to ask questions only those already working at your chosen firm can answer.
 Trainees are the best source of information about the realities of life at the firm, so don’t ignore them in favour of the graduate recruitment representatives.

-6. Follow up with graduate recruiters after the fair
+6. Follow up with law graduate recruiters after the fair

 Contacting the recruiters you built a good rapport with at the fair shows initiative.
 ‘I like it when someone follows up with an email thanking us for our time if we have gone out of our way to be helpful,’ says Sam.
 ‘It’s also good to follow up if you think you’ve been impressive on the stand; it’s hard for us to keep track of everyone’s names so if you send us an email then we’ll have a record of you.’